CodeWithUma/ecommerce_project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## ng add @angular/fire
+## Skipping installation: Package already installed
+## UPDATE package.json (1493 bytes)
+## ?
+What features would you like to setup?
+Authentication
+## Using firebase-tools version 10.2.0
+## ?
+Allow Firebase to collect CLI usage and error reporting information?
+No
+## ?
+Enter authorization code:

+1/ First, you have to connect your firebase account > firebase login

+2/ Next, check if the connection is alright (you need to create your project on firebase in a first place to see it in the result) > firebase projects:list

+3/ Then, you need to initialize firebase > firebase init

+4/ And now you can add the following command > ng add @angular/fire

+5/ Then do > npm install firebase

+## Angular Rating

+1/ Just add the following > ng add @ng-bootstrap/ng-bootstrap
+2/ RouterModule,
+3/ NgbRatingModule,
+4/ NgbModule

+## Installing Error

+1/ There is an error while installing Angular Material in my angular app.
+2/ The reason behind this was 'ng-bootstrap' has already been installed in my angular app.
+3/ So, cannot install angular material in my app.